Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Discussion

-\subsubsection{\class{Z}-Types}
+\subsubsection{\class{Z}-types}

-The clustering revealed a low-number, diffuse cluster of featureless, extremely red objects, showing larger slopes than the \class{D}-types. \Cref{fig:ccomplex} shows that in $z_1$, these objects form a continuum with the \class{D}-types, however, the classes show different variances in the $z_1$-$z_4$ space: unlike \class{D}-types, \class{Z}-types show a clear trend towards a more conves shape with increasing slope.
+The clustering revealed a low-number diffuse cluster of featureless extremely red objects, showing larger slopes than the \class{D}-types. \Cref{fig:ccomplex} shows that in $z_1$ these objects form a continuum with the \class{D}-types; however, the classes show different variances in the $z_1$-$z_4$ space: unlike \class{D}-types, \class{Z}-types show a clear trend towards a more convex shape with increasing slope.
 In addition, the classes show distinct orbital distributions, as illustrated in \cref{fig:orbital_parameters_classes_D_Z}.
-While \class{D}-types are mostly situated among the Jupiter Trojan population and the Hildas, these extremely red objects are largely scattered over the Main Belt.
-Three members of this population (\nuna{3283}{Skorina}, \nuna{15112}{Arlenewolfe}, and \nuna{17906}{1999 FG32}) have previously been recognized in SDSS observations \citep[\eg][]{SdssBasedTaxoCarvan2010} and described in a follow-up study by \citet{UnexpectedDTyDemeo2014}, who further identified \nuna{908}{Buda} as similar object.
+While \class{D}-types are mostly situated among the Jupiter trojan population and the Hildas, these extremely red objects are largely scattered over the main belt.
+Three members of this population, \nuna{3283}{Skorina}, \nuna{15112}{Arlenewolfe}, and \nuna{17906}{1999 FG32}, have previously been recognised in SDSS observations \citep[\eg][]{SdssBasedTaxoCarvan2010} and described in a follow-up study by \citet{UnexpectedDTyDemeo2014}, who further identified \nuna{908}{Buda} as a similar object.

-The distinct distributions both in latent as well as in orbital space prompt us to define a new class for this group of minor bodies.
-We propose the letter \class{Z}, which has previously been suggested by \citet{ExtraordinaryCMuelle1992} for the extremely red Centaur \nuna{5145}{Pholus}.
-The \num{\NZFinal} asteroids in the \class{Z}-class show overall low albedos though we note the presence of outliers in \cref{fig:class_spectra}.
+The distinct distributions in latent and in orbital space prompt us to define a new class for this group of minor bodies.
+We propose the letter \class{Z}, which had previously been suggested by \citet{ExtraordinaryCMuelle1992} for the extremely red Centaur \nuna{5145}{Pholus}.
+The \num{\NZFinal} asteroids in the \class{Z}-class show overall low albedos, though we note the presence of outliers in \cref{fig:class_spectra}.

-The two reddest objects in this novel class, \nuna{203}{Pompeja} and \nuna{269}{Justitia}, have been proposed to be implanted trans-Neptunian objects by \citet{Hasegawa_2021}.
-The authors suggest that complex organics material on the surface of these objects leads to the extremely red appearance.
-The prevalence of \class{Z}-types on the inner and middle Main Belt orbits of the objects could also indicate a surface process such as spectral weathering to be responsible.
+The two reddest objects in this new class, \nuna{203}{Pompeja} and \nuna{269}{Justitia}, have been proposed as implanted trans-Neptunian objects by \citet{Hasegawa_2021}.
+The authors suggest that complex organic material on the surface of these objects leads to the extremely red appearance.
+The prevalence of \class{Z}-types in the inner and middle main belt orbits of the objects could also indicate that a surface process such as spectral weathering is responsible.